Range Angle Response

 Element

-Element type — types of antenna array elements
+Element type — types of elements of the antenna array

 The type of antenna array element.